-Scar formation is essentially determined by genetic factors.
+Scar formation is esentially the result of genetic factors.
 External influences and the position of the scars can adversely affect scar formation in individual cases, however.
-Unsightly and prominent scars not only look very unattractive, they frequently cause psychological distress as well.
+Unsightly and prominent scars not only look very unattractive, they frequently cause emotional distress as well.

 Raised, thick scars can be improved with substances (cortisone), which inhibit scar formation.
 This involves injecting the scar several times at specific intervals (usually every 4 weeks).
 We can correct ice pick scars (e.g. acne scars), by injecting them with hyaluronic acid as well, similarly to the anti-wrinkle injection.

 We can often improve common scars or ones that respond poorly to conservative measures with a surgical revision (excision of the scar).